Modernism Week: Attendance

 From 2012 to 2018, annual attendance increased from 12,000 to 125,000.
 The number of programmed events in 2018 was 350 with attendees representing the 50 United States and 19 countries.

 In 2019, attendance increased 20% over 2018 to an estimated 152,000 participating in over 370 events resulting in an estimated economic impact for the Coachella Valley of $57 million.
 International visitors from 25 countries participated alongside attendees from all 50 United States.
 California residents accounted for the majority of attendees (54 percent) representing 445 of 482 cities in California.

 In February 2020, attendance was estimated at 162,000 across 375 events resulting in an estimated economic impact of $61 million.
 Attendees represented all 50 United States and 25 countries.

-In October 2020, the Fall Preview event, normally held in person, shifted to virtual programming in response to the COVID-19 pandemic.
-Virtual programs were created specifically for the event.
-The 2021 Modernism Week festival was delayed from February to April allowing for a reduced program of in-person events aligning with relaxed County and State pandemic safety protocols.
-This event drew an estimated 14,000 attendees participating in 30 events.
-The 11-day festival generated an estimated economic impact of $5,250,000 for area hotels, shops, restaurants, and other businesses in the Coachella Valley despite the reduced program.
+In response to the COVID-19 pandemic 2021 and 2022 programming shifted to virtual and later, reduced in-person programming achieving a local economic impact of $50 million in 2022 as state restrictions associated with the pandemic lifted.

+In 2023, the 11-day February festival attracted an estimated 105,477 attendees who participated in more than 350 events generating a local economic impact of $55 million.
+Attendees represented all 50 states and 25 countries.

+In February 2024, the 11-day festival attracted more than 130,000 attendees representing all fifty US states and twenty-four countries including Canada, Australia, the United Kingdom, New Zealand, Germany, and France.
+Attendees came from 440 of 482 cities in California, or 91% of all California cities.
+The festival generated an estimated economic impact of $68 million for Coachella Valley-area hotels, shops, restaurants, and other businesses.